 Grandpa’s Fine Ass Chili

-I have been doing good chili with meat & beans for a lot of years but never wrote down my recipe until now.
+I have been doing good chili with meat & beans for a lot of years. ( actually enjoy a couple of different recipes.
+I came up with this one after I moved to San Diego and became more aware of mexican spices.
 Chili has always been one those dishes that just not too fussy, most leftovers work too.

 2 Tbs olive oil

 2 Pablano chilies, stemmed, seeded and rough chopped

 1 tsp Garlic Powder